Love is a Sickness

 Round her eyes her tresses fell,

-Which were blackest none could tell,
+Which were blackest none could tell, But long lashes veiled a light,

 That had else been all too bright.